Ready for a change?

 Al-Anon holds weekly meetings for the relatives and friends of alcoholics who share their experience, strength, and hope, in order to solve problems associated with the family disease of alcoholism.
 We believe the disease affects all members of the family, and that changed attitudes can aid recovery.

-NA is a group of men and women for whom drugs had become a major problem.
-The group meets regularly to help each other stay clean.
+Narcotics Anonymous (NA) is a nonprofit fellowship or society of men and women for whom drugs had become a major problem.
+We are recovering addicts who meet regularly to help each other stay clean.
+There are no dues or fees.
+The only requirement for membership is a desire to stop using.
 The group is not interested in what or how much a participant has used, but only in what the participant wants to do about his or her problem and how the group can help.

 Mondays, 6:30 p.m., Ortmayer Hall